-The permanent Global Seismic Network (GSN) and GEOFON station KBS (network codes IU / GE) is located 1.2 km outside of the settlement of Ny Ålesund (Fig. 1a-b) within a sub-surface, 2 m x 2 m wide, and about 2.5 m deep concrete shelter.
-Only the channels recording with 40 Hz sampling (BH channels) are used.
-The 100 Hz data (HH channels) are available in trigger mode only, i.e., solely transient seismic signals unsuitable for noise analysis are being recorded.
+The permanent Global Seismic Network (GSN) seismic GSN-station KBS (network code IU / GE) is located 1.2 km outside of the settlement of Ny Ålesund (Fig. 1a-b) within a sub-surface 2 m x 2 m and about 2.5 m deep concrete shelter.
+Only the BH-channels recording with 40 Hz sampling (BH channels) are used. since the The 100 Hz data HH channels (100 Hz)(HH

+- 5 channels) operate in are available in trigger mode only, i.e., solely transient seismic signals and, thus, are-unsuitable for noise analysis are being recorded.
 Between April 12th and September 4th 2016 a temporary seismic network was deployed in the vicinity of Ny Ålesund (Fig. 1b-c).
-The deployment consisted of two small-aperture seismic arrays built from 11 4.5 Hz three-component geophones connected to Omnirecs DATA-CUBE data loggers, operating with a sampling frequency of 100 Hz.
-The BRA array (8 stations) was deployed about 2.8 km northwest of the settlement with an inter-station spacing of about 140 m (inner ring) and 500 m (outer ring), and three stations coupling of the instruments degraded during melt season and tilting occurred which increased noise levels in almost all records.
+The deployment consisted of two small-aperture seismic arrays built from 11 4.5 Hz three-component geophones connected to DataCubeOmnirecs DATA-CUBE data loggers operating with a sampling frequency of 100 Hz.
+The BRA array (8 stations) was deployed about 2.8 km northwest of the settlement with an inter-station spacing of - 10 about 140 m (inner ring) and 500 m (outer ring), and three stations were distributed at about 120 m distance around KBS (KBS array).
+During installation small holes were drilled into the frozen ground to accommodate the geophone pins.
+Instruments were covered first with sand and then buried under a rock pile.
+Ground coupling of the instruments degraded during melt season and tilting occurred which increased noise levels in almost all records.
 The stations were revisited on August 25th.
 While the three temporary stations of the KBSA array were removed, the coupling and leveling of the BRA array instruments was restored, and data were recorded for 10 more days.
-Note that the temporary deployment was originally not designed as an active layer monitoring experiment, but for monitoring iceberg calving at nearby
+Note that the temporary deployment was originally not designed as an